 Nonfiction is trickier.
 My process is this.
 First I look up the title in worldcat and find it in 3-5 other libraries.
 My go-tos are San Francisco Public Library, Los Angeles Public Library, and New York Public Library.
 I can find most titles within those collections, but otherwise I’ll branch out to other systems.
 I compare the DDC choices each have made to the one that my record came with to the one in the book itself (if available).
 I also use LibraryThing (yes, I know it’s outdated, but for the most part it works), and the print DDC index books.

 Most of the time, I can find a good call number based on what the other public libraries are using and call it a day.
 Sometimes, however, I have to find something else.
-For example, I personally find it deeply offensive that the KKK and the Black Panthers are often catalogued under the same number, 322.4209.
-Instead, I tend to catalogue the Black Panther books under either 305.896 or 323.1196.
+For example, I personally find it deeply offensive that the KKK and the Black Panthers are often catalogued together in the 300s.
+Instead, I put Black Panther books under 973.

 And that’s my process.
 It takes a lot of time to get through, nonfiction especially.
 But it’s time well spent, as far as I’m concerned.
 I want my students to feel like the library is more than just a space they’re welcome in – I want them to feel like the library is theirs.
 I want them to know that I see them, that I trust them, that I respect them.
 I want them to be able to do use their library’s resources without being bombarded by microaggressions or macroaggressions.
 So I make the time to do that, even if it means it takes longer to get new books on the shelf.
 We find the time to do the things we think are important, and I believe that accurate and non-harmful cataloguing is extremely important.